abdulrehman-boop/eventapp/README.md

 📷 Screenshots

-(Add app screenshots here once available)
+I have add app images in folder(appimages).